dojo/dojo.io/site/source/tutorials/1010_containers_and_injecting_state/index.md

 The code begins by importing some modules, including the `WorkerProperties` and `WorkerFormData` interfaces defined in the `Worker` and `WorkerForm` modules.
 These two interfaces define the shape of state that the `ApplicationContext` manages.

+The `ApplicationContext` contains the application state information.
+The base `Injector` class exposes a public method `get` that is used to determine what will be injected, by default the `get` method returns the value that is passed on `Injector` construction, i.e. `new Injector(myValueToInject);`.
+However, as the `ApplicationContext`, is itself the value the needs to be injected, the `get` method can be overridden to return the instance of `ApplicationContext`.

+{% include_codefile 'demo/finished/biz-e-corp/src/ApplicationContext.ts' lines:37-39 %}

-The `ApplicationContext` class contains the state information. `ApplicationContext` has two private fields, `_workerData` and `_formData`, which contain the state, and two accessor methods to retrieve these fields.
-Finally, notice the two public methods that `ApplicationContext` exposes:
+ `ApplicationContext` also has two private fields, `_workerData` and `_formData`, which contain the state, and two accessor methods to retrieve these fields.

 {% include_codefile 'demo/finished/biz-e-corp/src/ApplicationContext.ts' lines:26-35 %}